roelfrenkema/clsStraico/README.md

 [Latest version clsStraico here](https://blog.roelfrenkema.com/ai/)

+or use git to pull clone this repo.

 ## About

 This is the documentation for clsStraico.php, a PHP class to interact with the Straico api that comes with a punch intergrating several agents.
 It makes interacting with the Straico api from the commandline a great experience and offers insight, through its extensive documentation, in how to use the api.